Tractable Probabilistic Models for Investment Planning: Methodology

-where, depending on the query, one can compute an estimate for the joint distribution of all the random variables \eqref{eq:tpm_joint_xyxi}, marginalize over a variable, for instance over $\Xi$ in \eqref{eq:tpm_joint_xy}, or compute the marginal of one of the variables, such as in \eqref{eq:tpm_joint_x} for $X$.
+Depending on the query, the TPM can estimate the joint distribution of variables as in \eqref {eq:tpm_joint_xyxi} and \eqref{eq:tpm_joint_xy}, or compute the marginal of one of the variables as in \eqref{eq:tpm_joint_x} for $X$.
 Using a TPM, we can reformulate the chance constraint as

-Another way of understanding \eqref{eq:tpm_approx_cc} is that, using an arbitrary number of samples $(x,\xi)$, we train a TPM to learn a joint distribution over the stochasticity.
-With that joint distribution, we marginalize and condition over given evidence to compute different densities.
-Furthermore, if we can sample $x$ from a given distribution, we can replace the denominator in \eqref{eq:tpm_approx_cc} by $p_{X}(x)$ directly.
+In other terms, \eqref{eq:tpm_approx_cc} uses an arbitrary number of samples $(x,\xi)$ to learn a joint distribution over $(X,\Xi,Y)$.
+Once learned, marginalization and conditioning enable direct evaluation of the required probabilities.
+Knowing the distribution of $x$, $p_{X}(x)$ can replace the denominator in \eqref{eq:tpm_approx_cc} directly.